rick-62/markdown-cv/index.md

 ## Current Projects

+**RightMove API:**
-**RightMove API:** Web scraping *Python* app.
+Web scraping *Python* app.
 Search Criteria can be passed to a Class Method and a *Pandas* DataFrame is output.
 Working on description analysis, to extract keywords and blending with area demographics and Google's Map API.

-- **FTSE Stock Picker:** Using *Scikit-Learn's* Random Forest Classifier to pick stocks, which will increase by a specified threshold.
+- **FTSE Stock Picker:**
+Using *Scikit-Learn's* Random Forest Classifier to pick stocks, which will increase by a specified threshold.
 Includes Hyperparameter Optimisation, approximately 10 financial features created in NumPy and Backtesting.

 ## Independent Learning

 Andrew Ng's Machine Learning ([Coursera](https://www.coursera.org/learn/machine-learning))
 - Computer Science ([From Nand to Tetris](http://nand2tetris.org/))
 - Certificate in Financial Mathematics (Institue and Faculty of Actuaries)

-## Interests

-Coding Challenges (CodeEval, Advent of Code, Hackathons) AI and Self-Driving vehicles
+- Coding Challenges (CodeEval, Advent of Code, Hackathons)

 ## Education